cionx/solutions-itfpatsopluo/08-running-time/exercise-08.05.01.md

 # Exercise 8.5.1

 > The binary search function can be simplified if it returns booleans rather than options.
-> Declare a binary search function checking whether $f$ yields a given value for some number in a given interval.
+> Declare a binary search function checking whether `f` yields a given value for some number in a given interval.
 > Use the lazy boolean connectives.

 ---